flatmoll/swaysensor/README.md

 ## Contributing

-For building from source, please see instructions and notes in the [Makefile](./Makefile).
+To build from source, please see instructions and notes in the [Makefile](./Makefile).

 To report a bug or to propose a feature, please use GitHub issues.

-To connect or discuss the development, join the dedicated [Matrix room](https://matrix.to/#/#swaysensor:envs.net).
+To connect or to discuss the development, join the dedicated [Matrix room](https://matrix.to/#/#swaysensor:envs.net).

 ## Roadmap